Phasing out the Use of Biomass

 Energy Modelling Lab has joined TEN21, a collaboration platform supporting district energy decarbonization.
 We are organized by the Swedish Environmental Research Institute (IVL) as a collaboration between experts across the district energy value chain.
 The name reflects our focus: Thermal Energy Networks for 21 Degrees of Indoor Comfort, TEN21.

 Heating and cooling of buildings make up for a substantial part of energy consumption and total CO2 emissions.
-So far, only 20% of the heating and cooling provided to buildings in the European Union is produced by using green energy.
+So far, only 20% of the heating and cooling provided to European Union buildings is produced using green energy.
 In comparison, research has shown that 35% of the heating and cooling demand in the EU could be met by using waste heat, an asset with limited use today.

-Advancing and supporting district energy decarbonization is therefore of great importance for reaching the goal of net-zero emissions.
+Advancing and supporting district energy decarbonization is therefore of great importance for reaching the net-zero emissions goal.

 Services